 Customer Service – I have seen in review after review people praising Shopify for exceptional support but I have had a mixed experience so far.
 I had setup two separate trial accounts, one a few months back when I was initially checking out the software and one just recently in order to to do this review.
 When you sign up with Shopify you get an email pretty soon after from your assigned Shopify guru that is supposed to help you get started.
 My first experience was less than stellar.
 I had sent a few emails and most were ignored.
 This second time around my experience was much better.
 I got an answer to all of my emails and the response time ranged from 18 – 36 hours.
 I was satisfied with the under 24 hour responses but I wouldn’t call a 36 hour response exceptional.
 The one caveat I will give here is that since I didn’t have a live store, I never dealt with their actual support system, just the Shopify guru I was assigned.
-See this www.onbuy.co.uk for more information about On Buy marketplace.
+See this www.onbuy.com for more information about above ground swimming pools .

 Lot’s of Apps… Expensive Apps – I have the apps in both the things I like and the things I am on the fence about section.
 I know, kind of confusing, but the truth is, I am impressed that they have an open API and the ability to develop apps that can enhance their platform but they are going to cost you.
 Most are a monthly fee, which I really don’t like.
 I would much rather pay a flat fee and own it then be stuck paying for it month after month.